Alison Archambault, President

 Alison is passionate about animal welfare and helping individuals with special needs realize their full potential.
 She currently serves on the boards of National Service Dogs and the Southern Alberta Rottweiler Rescue (Vice Chair), she is also the Head Evaluator for the Pet Access League Society in Calgary.

-Gloria Kovach, Director
+Gloria Kovach, Secretary

 As the former Director of Operations at Homewood Health Centre, Gloria brings an extensive background working in mental health and addictions.
 She is dedicated to raising awareness of PTSD and working to eliminate stigmas.
 She is part of the emergency services and military family.

 Gloria retired from City Council after serving the citizens of Guelph for 24 years.
 She has contributed to numerous Boards and Commissions.
 She is President Emeritus of the Federation of Canadian Municipalities (FCM) where she was instrumental in advancing the diverse needs of cities and communities across Canada including securing ongoing funding for enhancing infrastructure.
 Gloria has worked internationally in Uganda, Czech Republic, Viet Nam and El Salvador and has spoken worldwide.
 She has been recognized by the United Nations for her work in building sustainable communities and for her contributions to peace initiatives.

 Thatcher Sun, Treasurer